 § 974.
 Commercial, Industrial and Institutional water use best management practices for customers that exceed a recommended size, volume of water use, or other threshold

-(a) Each supplier shall identify all disclosable buildings in their service area by January 1, 2025
+(a) By June 30, 2024, or the effective date of this section, whichever comes later, each supplier shall identify the disclosable buildings in its service area.
+In identifying the disclosable buildings within its service area, a supplier shall use the list of disclosable buildings the California Energy Commission has made available on its public website pursuant to California Code of Regulations, title 20, section 1683.

-(b)(1) For every customer for which the square footage of its building meets the definition of a disclosable building in section 1681 of the California Code of Regulations at title 20, a supplier shall complete the following:
+(b) For a building that meets the definition of a disclosable building in section 1681 of the California Code of Regulations at title 20, a supplier shall, upon the building owner or Owner’s Agent request, complete the following:

-(A) For each meter, the supplier shall deliver to the building owner or Owner's Agent the last four characters of the meter serial number serving the building.
+(1) For each meter, deliver ’the last four characters of the meter serial number serving the building.

-(B) For each meter, the supplier shall identify, aggregate, and provide all water use data, in monthly intervals, for at least the previous calendar year, and all available data for the calendar year in which data is requested, by one of the following methods:
+(2) For each meter, aggregate water use data, in monthly intervals, for at least the previous year, by one of the following methods:

-(i) Suppliers not using ENERGY STAR Portfolio Manager's Data Exchange Services shall send the data to the building owner or Owner's Agent using the template provided by ENERGY STAR Portfolio Manager.
+(A) A supplier not using ENERGY STAR Portfolio Manager’s Data Exchange Services shall send the data to the building owner or Owner’s Agent using the template provided by ENERGY STAR Portfolio Manager or in a format compatible with the template.

-(ii) Suppliers using ENERGY STAR Portfolio Manager's Data Exchange Services shall provide the data by direct upload to the building owner's or Owner's Agent's ENERGY STAR Portfolio Manager account, or, at the building owner's or Owner's Agent's request, send the data to the building owner or Owner's Agent using the template provided by ENERGY STAR Portfolio Manager.
+(B) Suppliers using ENERGY STAR Portfolio Manager’s Data Exchange Services shall provide the data by direct upload to the building owner’s or Owner’s Agent’s ENERGY STAR Portfolio Manager account, or, at the building owner’s or Owner’s Agent’s request, send the data to the building owner or Owner’s Agent using the template provided by ENERGY STAR Portfolio Manager or in a format compatible with the template.

+(c) Each supplier shall identify CII connections according to one of the following paragraphs (1), (2), or (3):

+(1) By June 30, 2025, identify:

+(A) Existing CII connections at or above the 97.5th percentile for CII water use; and

+(B) Existing CII connections at or above the supplier’s 80th percentile for CII water use.

+(2) By June 30, 2027, identify:

+(A) Existing CII connections at or above the supplier’s 97.5th percentile for CII water use; and

+(B) Existing CII connections at or above the supplier’s 80th percentile for water use in each of the classification categories described in section 972.

+(3) By June 30, 2029, identify existing CII connections that appear to be inefficient according to key business activity indicators (KBAI) the supplier has developed for the classification categories described in section 972.
+A supplier may also develop KBAIs for the specific ENERGY STAR Portfolio Manager property types.

-For , excluding process water; Those customers at or above the supplier’s 80th percentile for water use in each of the classification categories described in section 972,excluding process watereach supplier shall, by January 1, 2025, design and implement a conservation program that includes at least one two of the best management practices from each of paragraphs (1) through (5):(d) For those commercial, industrial, and institutional customers that are at or above the 97.5th percentile for water use, excluding process water, each supplier shall a conservation program that includes at least one of the best management practices from each of paragraphs (1) through (5) (1) Outreach, Technical Assistance, and Education best management practices.
+(d) For the connections identified pursuant to (c)(1)(A) or (c)(2)(A), a supplier shall design, and implement pursuant to subdivision (h), a conservation program that includes at least two of the best management practices from each of paragraphs (1) through (5) in subdivision (f).

+(e) For the connections identified pursuant to (c)(1)(B), (c)(2)(B), or (c)(3), a supplier shall design, and implement pursuant to subdivision (h), a conservation program that includes at least one of the best management practices from each of paragraphs (1) through (5) in subdivision (f).

+(f) (1) Outreach, Technical Assistance, and Education best management practices.

 (A) Direct contacts via site visits or phone calls